Aloksinghsm/carbon-footprint-estimator/README.md

 ---

 ## 💡 Overview
-The **Flexible Pavement Carbon Footprint Estimator** is a desktop software tool that predicts **layer-wise and total CO₂ emissions** per lane-km using machine learning models.
+The **Flexible Pavement Carbon Footprint Estimator** is a standalone desktop tool that predicts **layer-wise and total CO₂ emissions** per lane-km using AI-based models.

 ### Designed for:
 ✔ Civil Engineers
 ✔ Pavement Designers
-✔ Researchers & Academics
+✔ Researchers
 ✔ Sustainability Professionals

 ---